About Roy

 He is also a member of the Australian Psychological Society (APS), and a fellow of the APS College of Clinical Psychologists.

-Roy is also a Psychology Board endorsed Supervisor, which means he provides supervision and training to other less experienced Psychologists and trainees.
+Roy is also a Psychology Board endorsed Supervisor, which means he is qualified to provide supervision and training to other less experienced Psychologists and trainees.

 With a primary Cognitive Behavioural (CBT) approach, Roy utilises best evidence-based practice to tailor specific therapies to individual clients.
 He uses a wide range of other psycho-therapeutic modalities where a CBT approach is either not indicated or has not worked for a particular client in the past.